 The Burleigh County Senior Adults Program promotes better health and well-being by providing nutritionally sound meals, outreach services and health maintenance services.
 Call the Burleigh County Senior Center at 701-255-4648 to learn more about eligibility and how to begin services.

-Congregate meals are served Monday through Friday from 11:45 am to 12:15 pm at the Burleigh County Senior Center.
-Crescent Manor, the Golden Wing Club in Wing, and United Methodist Church in Sterling eat at noon.
-Reservations need to be made a day in advance.
-Menus are published monthly in The Senior Sentinel newsletter and on our website, and weekly in the Bismarck Tribune newspaper.
+Congregate meals are not being offered at this time.
+In lieu of congregate meals, we are providing drive-thru meals Monday through Friday from 11:15 am to 12:00 pm at the Burleigh County Senior Center.
+Meals at Crescent Manor, The Golden Wing Club in Wing, and The United Methodist Church in Sterling are provided at noon.
+We request that reservations be made a day in advance.
+Menus are published monthly in The Senior Sentinel newsletter and on our website.
 Listed below are phone numbers to call to make congregate meal reservations:

 • Burleigh County Senior Center ~ 701-258-9276

 • Golden Wing Club & United Methodist Church in Sterling ~ 701-943-2490